open5e/open5e/source/characters/background.rst

 ~~~~~~~~~

 Some backgrounds also allow characters to learn additional languages
 beyond those given by race.
-See :ref:`languages`."
+See :ref:`srd:languages`."

 Equipment
 ~~~~~~~~~